Dr. Brianne L. Reck USFSM

 In Virginia, North Carolina and Florida, she has worked extensively with local school districts to develop District/University partnerships to foster teacher leadership, engage families and communities to support student learning, and to prepare educational leaders who create safe and equitable learning environments for all students.
 Dr. Reck’s teaching and scholarship address models of supervision that enhance teacher interaction, the equitable implementation of educational policy, the creation of effective learning environments and opportunities for traditionally underrepresented populations.

-In her capacity as Executive Faculty Administrator for Teaching, Learning, and Technology, Dr. Reck oversees the Department of E-Learning, the USFSM Library and Information Commons, and the Department of technology services.
+In her capacity as Executive Faculty Administrator for Teaching, Learning, and Technology, Dr. Reck oversees the Department of E-Learning, University of South Florida Sarasota Manatee campus library and Information Commons, and the Department of technology services.
 She leads the University’s efforts to support faculty development and excellence in teaching and learning.

 PhD, Educational Administration and Supervision, University of Virginia